 The one thing I don’t skimp on when hosting – fresh flowers.
 I like to think of myself as quite savvy when it comes to picking and choosing flowers and creating arrangements (read my tips for a 5-minute simple DIY flower arrangement here).

 Trader Joe’s is my go-to for flowers; their prices can’t be beat and their freshness is great.
 I love to grab smaller bouquets and greens for filler to make my own unique arrangements.
 A small vase of flowers can really change the look of an entire dessert buffet without breaking the bank!

 Plus, using leftover flowers or greens to decorate your cake plate or pie platter, really elevate the entire look.

 Don’t be afraid to outsource desserts

 While I love to bake, sometimes it just isn’t in the cards to do dinner, host and create items for my dessert bar.
 Kudos to you amazing wonder women who do everything!

 I’ve personally found a few spots here in Houston that I keep up my sleeve for when I need tasty and beautiful desserts.
 Again, Trader Joe’s is one of those spots that has so many things, at low prices and they’re delicious.
 I picked up the berry tart and mini opera cakes from TJ’s.

-If you’re local to Houston, I absolutely love Ashley’s Cakes, not only is she a family friend, but she’s extremely talented.
-Her cookies, cupcakes and custom cakes are delicious (she did our wedding groom’s cake!).
-Call ahead for custom orders or head to the store front off T.C.
-Jester and 610 for sweet treats.
+If you’re local to Houston, I absolutely love MHCO Bakery, not only is she a family friend, but she’s extremely talented.
+Her cookies, cupcakes and custom cakes are delicious (she created a beautiful Thanksgiving cake for use a few years ago).
+Place an online order for custom orders!

 For some delicious pie this holiday season, head to Houston’s Flying Saucer Pie Company.
 But be warned, they sell out fast!